mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

 ```

 This option is important for the Salt fileserver to access the files, including
-the States I will be using.
+the States I will be using as examples.

 A Partial Solution
 ==================